Ahead of her manslaughter trial, here's what we know about Kim Potter, the officer who fatally shot Daunte Wright - KTVZ

 By Amir Vera, Peter Nickeas and Ray Sanchez, CNN

-The trial of Kim Potter begins this week as jurors determine whether the former suburban Minneapolis police officer purposely shot a 20-year-old Black man or truly mistook a gun for a Taser during a traffic stop.
+The trial of Kim Potter begins this week as jurors determine whether the former suburban Minneapolis police officer is criminally liable for the death of a 20-year-old Black man during a traffic stop.

 Potter fatally shot Daunte Wright in April in Brooklyn Center — near Minneapolis — after police pulled Wright over for an expired tag.
 During the stop, officers learned he had an outstanding warrant and attempted to arrest him.